-The History of Valentine’s Day and Why We Celebrate
+The History of Valentine’s Day, and Why We Celebrate

-How Did Valentine’s Day Start
+How did Valentine’s Day start?

 Not much, it turns out.
 Saint Valentine’s Day was a feast day in the Catholic religion, added to the liturgical calendar around 500 AD.
-The day was commemorated for two martyred roman priests named—you guessed it—Valentine.
-However, very little was known about these two priests, and, because there were conflicting reports on the Saint Valentine Day story, the feast day was removed from the Christian liturgical calendar in 1969.
+(Thanks, Pope Gelasius!)
+The day was commemorated for martyred saints named—you guessed it—Valentine.
+Differing legends celebrate three different saints called Valentine or Valentinus, but since very little was known about these men and there were conflicting reports of the Saint Valentine Day story, the feast day was removed from the Christian liturgical calendar in 1969.

 Because of this legend, St. Valentine became known as the patron saint of love.
 The Saint Valentine prayer asks Saint Valentine to connect lovers together, so that two become one, and the couple remembers their devotion to God.